zohora11/Tailwind2/README.md

-# This is my second Tailwind project.
+# This is my second full website project using Tailwind.